napix/NapixServer/docs/first_step.rst

 .. note::

    The examples below use snippets from different sources :

-    If there is no prompt, the test is from the example manager ``HOME/auto/password.py``
+    If there is no prompt, the snippet is from the example manager ``HOME/auto/password.py``

     A ``(napix)$`` indicates a shell with the virtualenv loaded::

     (napix)$ napixd noauth

     A ``>>`` indicates an interactive session within the napix client::